GMuskan/Friends-Quiz/README.md

 You can also retry a complete level if you've not scored much then you can do that also.

+High scorers will also be displayed at the end.
+If your score is also in the top 3 please send us the screenshot so that your name can also be displayed in the list.

 Must try CLI app !